-Zwift launches new 'group workout' feature so you can train together - Cycling Weekly
+Zwift launches new ‘group workout’ feature so you can train together - Cycling Weekly

 What is different here though, is that all riders train to the same effort level.
 This is based off your FTP (functional threshold power) and means no matter the power output of others the group is kept together as long as you are pedalling.
 A push to make structured training more social and motivating, according to the American brand.

-The idea is to bring a more social and motivation aspect to the online platform says Erin Min, Zwift CEO and co-founder.
+The idea is to bring a more social and motivation aspect to the online platform says Eric Min, Zwift CEO and co-founder.

 “Group Workouts really opens up Zwift to the masses.
 Now all ages and ability levels can train together for the first time, whether you’re a WorldTour Pro or a recreational cyclist.
 This is about delivering quality and convenient social training experiences to people at home.